Inflation Is New Battle Line as Republicans and Biden Spar Over Spending

 However, growing fears of inflation have forced the president and his associates to shift their economic argument to voters.
 Officials have pointed to the potential of its efforts to lower the cost of health care, housing, university and children’s education, although they insist the current inflation spurt is a temporary artifact of the pandemic recession.

 The administration’s defense has at times mixed rapid price hikes with inflation-dampening efforts that could take years to bear fruit.
-And officials admit that the president recently exaggerated his case on the national stage by wrongly claiming that Zandi found his policies “would reduce inflation.”
+And officials concede that the president recently exaggerated his case on the national stage by wrongly claiming that Zandi had found his policies “to reduce inflation.”

 But the political danger to Mr. Biden, and the opportunity for Republicans who have sought to derail his plans, is clear.